 Water Resistance and IP Ratings

 For serious outdoor use and extended exposure to the elements, you will want to consider the weather resistance of your headlamp.
 Some cheap headlamps offer little to no protection—as soon as the rain starts to pour, you’re best off covering up and heading for your tent.
 But most mid-range and high-end models bump up the protection.
 The weather worthiness of electronics is tested using the IP ratings scale: On the low end, IPX0 equates to no protection at all, while IPX8 at the high end means the item can sustain prolonged immersion.
-Our high-performance pick, the Moonlight Bright As Day, gets an impressive IP67 rating, which means that it should continue operating even after being underwater for 30 minutes.
+Known for their durability, the Fenix HM50R V2.0 and Nitecore HC33 get an impressive IP68 rating, which means that they're rated to withstand both dust (the "6" in the spec) and full submersion for up to 30 minutes.
 The majority of the headlamps on this list are certified to at least IPX4, which should be enough to handle most rain and snow.
 The bottom line is that if you plan on spending time exposed to the elements, check the IP rating of your headlamp before buying (it’s the right column in our handy comparison table above).

 Headlamps at the base of Dome Peak (open bivy)